MUVivekanand/ASTRA/README.md

 1. Run Gemini CLI by "gemini" command in terminal.
 2. Ensure the settings include the ngrok link for proper backend communication.

+### 7. OPA Setup

+1. Download opa_windows_amd64.exe from [https://github.com/open-policy-agent/opa/releases](https://github.com/open-policy-agent/opa/releases).
+2. Rename it as opa.exe and add it in opa/

 ## Notes